 I hope you enjoy these Cajun Sweet Potatoes and hopefully, they will become a steadfast dish for Christmas as it has with my family, especially for my eldest son who would happily eat five in one sitting!

 For the sweet potato mixture:

-- 1 kg orange-flesh sweet potatoes, peeled, chopped roughly (approx. 4 medium sweet potatoes)
+- 1 kg orange-flesh sweet potatoes, peeled, chopped roughly Allow approx. 4 medium sweet potatoes per kilo

-- 1 teaspoon ground cinnamon (add ½ tsp extra if you like the extra cinnamon flavour)
+- 1 tsp ground cinnamon add ½ tsp extra if you like the extra cinnamon flavour

 For the filling:

 - 20 store-bought gluten-free plain marshmallows

 - 250 g store-bought gluten-free cornflakes, crushed semi-coarsley